Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Strategy and key tools

 \subsection{Frozen Green kernels and associated PDEs}

-In this paragraph we introduce useful tool for the analysis of the martingale problem.
-Namely, we consider suitable green kernels associated with the previously defined frozen process and establish the \textit{Cauchy problem} which it solves.
+In this paragraph we introduce useful tools for the analysis of the martingale problem.
+Namely, we consider suitable green kernels associated with the previously defined frozen process and establish the \textit{Cauchy problemma} which it solves.